mozilla-services/socorro/e2e-tests/README.md

 ----------------------
 This directory holds Socorro client-based end-to-end tests, which is why they're different than the rest of the code in this repository.

-To review the specific-Python packages the tests use, please review `requirements/requirements.txt`.
+To review the specific Python packages the tests use, please review `Pipfile`.

 How to run the tests
 ====================